Shane Howarth: Grannygate scandal

 During the 2000 Six Nations Championship, The Sunday Telegraph revealed that Howarth (along with fellow player Brett Sinkinson) was ineligible to represent Wales.
 Howarth had claimed Welsh eligibility through a Welsh-born grandfather.
 However, following the revelations in March 2000, Howarth was unable to provide the documents to prove his eligibility and was subsequently not considered for selection in that season's remaining matches.

 Howarth continued to play rugby for Newport RFC and in 2001 announced he intended to qualify for Wales under residency laws (which would have made him eligible again on 14 May 2002).
 However, by this time the IRB had changed the rules so that players could only represent one country and Howarth was considered a New Zealand player only.
 During a 2022 interview with Sky Sport New Zealand, Howarth reiterated his belief that he was Welsh qualified, noting that he chose to represent Wales over my lucrative offers: "I can tell you now if I went to England, financially I'd have been better off.
 I believed I was Welsh, I still believe I'm Welsh and I was proud to put the jersey on."

 Coaching

 Howarth commenced a coaching in Auckland.
 He was assistant coach of the Pacific Islanders, New Zealand in 2004 and 2005.
 Howarth was assistant coach for the Auckland NPC team from 2006 until 2010 under Pat Lam.
 Auckland claimed four championships in 10 years.
 Howarth's tenure was ended after Auckland slumped to seventh in 2010.

 In June 2012 he was appointed as backs coach to London Wasps.
 From September 2013 until late 2014, Howarth was backs coach for the Worcester Warriors.

+Personal life

+Howarth is married to Marcella, and has two children.
+As of 2020, he owned a supermarket in Auckland.